Micia1592/GravityHeist/README.md

-# Game Development Module at QMUL
+# Gravity Heist Control Version
 *Play Gravity Heist:* https://mikethingsbetter.itch.io/gravity-heist

 If playing from the Unity files, launch the MusicManager scene first to play with all features.
 Built in editor version 2019.4.13f.